mosaic-design-system/docs/src/forms/input.md

       ### Layout

-      Form inputs should be presented in a single column layout, and not use two columns.
+      Inputs should be presented in a single column layout, and not use two columns.
 Each field must be sized appropriately.
 This means that a user should be able to understand the what is expected by simply looking at the width of an input.
 For example, if you are capturing a postcode, make the width of the input the size of a postcode, not the full width of the form.
 For more information, please see [Field affordance](/guidelines/field-affordance).

       ### Placeholder text

       Sometimes it is useful to include placeholder text in inputs.
 These provide a hint or the format of what to enter.
 Placeholder text should disappear as as the user begins to type into the input.
-However, placeholder text should never contain information crucial to the completion of a Text input.
+However, placeholder text should never contain information crucial to the completion of an Input.

       ### Validation

-      Many of your **Text inputs** will be mandatory, such as names and contact information.
+      Many of your **Inputs** will be mandatory, such as names and contact information.
 Familiarise yourself with the [Validation](/components/validation) guidelines to make sure you implement it properly, both before and after entering information and submitting forms.

       ### Disabled & Read-only